tom-halpin/pe-dojo-book/content/004d-product-squad-enablement.md

 - _Focus on Customers underpinned by a deep empathy for their needs._

-- _Make Data Driven Decisions at all stages of the product life cycle._
+- _Make Data Driven Decisions at all stages of the product lifecycle._

 - _Foster a Culture of Experimentation via Ideation, Validation, Realization, Feedback and Iteration._